imthor/rkit/README.md

 ## Features

-- `rclone`: Smart Git clone wrapper that organizes repositories by domain and organization
+- `clone`: Smart Git clone wrapper that organizes repositories by domain and organization
-- `rls`: List all Git repositories in your workspace
+- `ls`: List all Git repositories in your workspace
-- `rview`: View repository information and metadata
+- `view`: View repository information and metadata

 ## Installation